 What does fillet brazing look like?

-Here are a photo of Brian’s fillet brazing, Brian only ever cleans the flux off the joins (as pictured below) but some people like to file the braze to make it look like the tubes blend together once painted.
+Here is a photo of Brian’s fillet brazing, Brian only ever cleans the flux off the joins (as pictured below) but some people like to file the braze to make it look like the tubes blend together once painted.
 You can do either.